sleepydragonsw/PyCExtWorkshop/doc/project7.rst

 -----------------------------------------------------

-Although it doesn't happen often and is difficult to even test, it is important that you application not crash in the face of memory exhaustion.
+Although it doesn't happen often and is difficult to even test, it is important that your application not crash in the face of memory exhaustion.
 The normal symptom of memory being exhausted is that a function that is supposed to create an object instead returns NULL.